zackphilipps/new-site/src/routes/posts/storybook-csf-mdx-known-issues-typescript-styled-components.md

 ![Storybook UI example](/images/2022/08/storybook-ui-example.png)

 Storybook is an amazing tool for building documentation that lives alongside a component library.
-It makes a lot of big promises, such as automatically generating documentation based on PropTypes or TypeScript type definitions, UI controls for changing props and previewing those changes, automatic code snippets, and more.
+It can automatically generate documentation based on PropTypes or TypeScript type definitions, UI controls for changing props and previewing those changes, code snippets, and more.
 Storybook offers zero-config TypeScript support and supports most JavaScript frameworks, including React, Vue, Svelte, Angular, and more.

 However, supporting all of those different tools comes with a cost: introducing hundreds of edge cases that are extremely difficult and time-consuming to troubleshoot.
 In this post, I aim to describe some of the pain points I've faced when building a component library and docs site using TypeScript, Styled Components, and [Storybook with CSF stories and MDX docs](https://github.com/storybookjs/storybook/blob/master/addons/docs/docs/recipes.md#csf-stories-with-mdx-docs).
 I've spent untold hours scouring GitHub issues.
 This post is my attempt to round up some of the biggest head-scratchers I encountered in a central, easy-to-find place and hopefully augment Storybook's documentation on known issues.